 Similar crises are occurring throughout Florida.
 Because Everglades restoration has stalled, not enough freshwater flows from Lake Okeechobee into the Everglades and then into Florida Bay.
-In 2016, this lack of freshwater caused algae blooms, fish kills, and an extensive seagrass dieoff in Florida Bay.
-The water not flowing into the Everglades is instead being discharged into the St. Lucie River and Caloosahatchee River, where it has caused an HAB so toxic that human contact is dangerous, not to mention killing seagrasses, oysters, and fish.
-The nutrient-laden water flowing out of the Caloosahatchee River is also a likely source for enhancing red tide blooms.
+In 2016, this lack of freshwater caused algae blooms, fish kills, and an extensive seagrass die-off in Florida Bay.
+The water not flowing into the Everglades is instead being discharged into the St. Lucie River and Caloosahatchee River, where it has caused a harmful algal bloom so toxic that human contact is dangerous.
+The nutrient-laden water flowing out of the Calooshatchee River is also a likely source for enhancing red-tide blooms.

 Separately, a recurring harmful algal bloom in the Indian River Lagoon, this caused by a “brown tide,” has resulted in extensive seagrass die-offs and fish kills.
 In recent years the St. Johns River has experienced harmful algal blooms of its own.
 Even some of Florida’s famous freshwater springs are experiencing algae blooms.
 The list goes on.

 Although these algae blooms are separate events, the negative impact on our fisheries and their habitats is the same.